IxI20/pngDoctor/README.md

 correct hex values and replaces them if they are incorrect

 this script will not restore a PNG if bytes have been added to the file, only if they have been replaced.
-This script also does not interact or check the CRC (Cyclic Redundancy Check).
+This script does not check IDAT chunks.